skx/implant/README.md

       $ implant -input data/ [-output static.go]

-This would generate the file `static.go` which contains the contents of each file beneath the `data/` subdirectory.
+This would generate the file `static.go` which contains the contents of each file located beneath the `data/` directory.

-## API
+## Runtime API

 The generated file contains two functions to help you access your embedded data:

 * `getResources() []string`
     * Returns a list of all the files embedded in your binary.
 * `getResource( path string  ) ([]byte, error)`
     * Return the content of a single embedded file.

 So you could retrieve the content of the file `data/index.html` via this call:

       contents, err := getResource( "data/index.html" )

 ## Data Storage

-To save space the embeded file contents are compressed with `gzip`, albeit encoded via `encoding/hex`.
+To save space the embeded file contents are compressed with `gzip`, however this results in binary-data, so the compressed bytes are encoded via `encoding/hex`.
+The use of the hex-representation does mean that some of the compression is effectively wasted, but it is a reasonable trade-off.

 Steve